Omikron BASIC 3.01 (rough english version)

 Type declaration ( → .fr)

-It is not mandatory to declare the variables at the beginning of a program, as it is common for other languages, but it is possible to declare a priori the type of the variables used.
+It is not mandatory to declare the variables at the beginning of a program, as it is mandatory in other languages, but it is possible to declare a priori the type of the variables used.

 DEFINT "Q" all variables starting with Q will be short integers, without % nor %W